CICS110/CICS110.github.io/main/lectures/07-branching/Jared/index.md

       print("Wearing coat and shoes")
 ```

-This nested if-else-if-else-if-else think is pretty gross.
+This nested if-else-if-else-if-else thing is pretty gross.
 And wouldn't you know it, we have machinery for this.
 Introducing `elif` (a portmanteau of "else" and "if"):